Helpful and unhelpful ideas about electric circuits

 Thinking about what they bring – some ideas to build on: some not

-As youngsters enter secondary school and study electricity, they are already using a wide range of electrical appliances confidently, and very often extremely competently.
+As children start their exploration of electrical loops, they are already using a wide range of electrical appliances confidently, and very often extremely competently.
 They take for granted that these things must be switched on, cost money to run, can work from batteries or from being plugged in, can be dangerous and so on.
-Through these experiences of using electrical equipment, and from their work at primary school, your pupils will have developed some basic ideas about how electrical appliances work.
+Through these experiences of using electrical equipment, these children will have developed some ideas about how electrical appliances work.

 We asked a group of 11-year-olds about their understandings of how electrical appliances and electric circuits work.
-You can watch what they had to say at the end of this page – it makes for interesting listening!
+What they had to say makes for interesting listening!
+Download clip below.

-From these video clips and from research that has been carried out more widely, it seems that youngsters of this age typically have the following kinds of ideas about electric circuits.
+From these video clips and from research, that has been carried out more widely, it seems that children of this age, typically have the following kinds of ideas about electric circuits.

-One obvious point is that pupils do arrive at secondary school with understandings of electric circuits, which are along the right lines and can therefore be built upon in subsequent teaching.
-Next we consider, in a little more detail, some of the key right lines and wrong track pairs for electric circuits.
+One obvious point is that children do arrive with understandings of electric circuits, which are along the right lines and can therefore be built upon in subsequent teaching.
+It's worth keeping these in mind as you plan your own work, so as to guide their thinking off down the right lines.

 Try diagnostic questions